elastic/kibana/STYLEGUIDE.md

 This guide applies to all development within the Kibana project and is recommended for the development of all Kibana plugins.

-Besides the content in this style guide also the following style guides apply to all development within the Kibana project.
+Besides the content in this style guide, the following style guides may also apply to all development within the Kibana project.
 Please make sure to also read them:

 - [Accessibility style guide](style_guides/accessibility_guide.md)